hehao98/github-innovation-graph/README.md

 # Replication Package: The Structure of Cross-National Collaboration in Open-Source Software Development

+This repository contains the replication package for the following paper:

+> Henry Xu, Katy Yu, Hao He, Hongbo Fang, Bogdan Vasilescu, and Patrick S. Park.
+2025.
+The Structure of Cross-National Collaboration in Open-Source Software Development.
+In Proceedings of the 34th ACM International Conference on Information and Knowledge Management (CIKM ’25), November 10–14, 2025, Seoul, Republic of Korea.
+ACM, New York, NY, USA, 10 pages. https://doi.org/10.1145/3746252.3761237

 ## Environment Requirements

 This replication package works with Python 3.10+, [Gephi](https://gephi.org/) 0.10+, and the latest version of R. The required Python dependencies are described in [requirements.txt](requirements.txt).

 ## Dataset